Readers Question: Who owns the Bank of England?

-The Bank of England is owned by Her Majesty’s Government.
+The Bank of England is owned by the UK government.

 From Bank of England website